-All 15A and 20A, 120V branch circuits supplying outlets in the family rooms, dining rooms, living rooms, parlors, libraries, dens, bedrooms, sunrooms, rec rooms, closets, hallways, and similar areas require AFCI protection.
+AFCI (Arc-fault Circuit Interrupter) All 15A and 20A, 120V branch circuits supplying outlets in the family rooms, dining rooms, living rooms, parlors, libraries, dens, bedrooms, sunrooms, rec rooms, closets, hallways, and similar areas require AFCI protection.

 To learn more about AFCI visit: AFCI Safety

-GFCI is required in wet areas where the shock hazard is the greatest.
+GFI or GFCI(Ground-fault Circuit Interrupter) It is required in wet areas where the shock hazard is the greatest.
 According to NEC codes in dwelling units GFCI shall be provided in bathrooms, garages, outdoors, grawl spaces, unfinished basements, kitchen's countertop surfaces, boathouses, and anywhere within 6 feet of the outside edge of the sink.
+They quickly shut off power if they detect an imbalance in the electrical current.
 It should be tested regularly.

 15 and 20 ampere, 125 and 250 volt receptacles installed in a wet location shall have an enclosure that is weatherproof whether or not the attachment plug cap is inserted.